St. Luke's and St. Margaret's Church: Buildings

 The buildings, located at 5-7 St. Luke's Road, comprise a sanctuary, parish hall and rectory.
 The parish hall and rectory are in the half-timber, "Tudorbethan" style.
 The sanctuary is in the style of an English country church, but in brick.
-The original chapel, which later became the upper parish hall, and the rectory were designed in 1895 by Francis Allen; the larger sanctuary was designed in 1913 by Harry E. Davidson.
+The original chapel, which later became the upper parish hall, and the rectory were designed in 1895 by Francis R. Allen; the larger sanctuary was designed in 1913 by J. Lawrence Berry and Harry E. Davidson.
+Berry and Davidson had previously worked for Allen.
+Davidson was a member of the congregation, and Berry later rejoined Allen's successor firm of Allen & Collens as a partner.
 The assemblage was added to the National Register of Historic Places in 1997.

-The church contains many fine stained glass windows.
-A window depicting the Last Supper is done in an English glass style by the studio of George W. Spence of Boston, and is set in the chancel over the altar reredos.
+The church contains many fine stained-glass windows.
+A window depicting the Last Supper is done in an English glass style by the studio of George W. Spence of Boston and is set in the chancel over the altar reredos.
 A series in the clerestory depicting the life of Christ was designed and begun by the Charles J. Connick studio of Boston, and later completed by the Whittemore studio.
 Two aisle series, also by the Connick studio and completed by Whittemore, depict the Apostles and Prophets.
-Particularly notable is a large window on the east wall by the Tiffany studio of New York; the window depicts St John on the island of Patmos and was the first stained glass window in the parish, originally set in the south wall of the original chapel, then surrounded with additional glass upon its placement in the new church, and restored in the 1990s.
+Particularly notable is a large window on the east wall by the Tiffany studio of New York; the window depicts St John on the island of Patmos and was the first stained glass window in the parish, originally set in the south wall of the original chapel, then surrounded with additional glass upon its placement in the new church and restored in the 1990s.